nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 Securely generated default random password=*** for Keycloak root user stored at path=/tmp/QHUB_DEFAULT_PASSWORD Congratulations, you have generated the all important nebari-config.yaml file 🎉

-You can always edit your nebari-config.yaml file by editing the file directly.
+You can always make changes to your nebari-config.yaml file by editing the file directly.
 If you do make changes to it you can ensure its still a valid configuration by running:

                 nebari validate --config path/to/nebari-config.yaml

-Here is the previous Guided Init if it was converted into a nebari init command:
+For reference, if the previous Guided Init answers were converted into a direct nebari init command, it would be:

                 nebari init <cloud-provider> --project-name <project-name> --domain-name <domain-name> --namespace dev --auth-provider password

+You can now deploy your Nebari instance with:

+        nebari deploy -c nebari-config.yaml

+For more information, run nebari deploy --help or check out the documentation: https://www.nebari.dev/how-tos/
 ```

 :::tip